oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_coalesce/README.md

 ```

 ### Identifying Which Loops to Coalesce
 Generally, coalescing loops can help reduce area usage by reducing the overhead needed for loop control.
 However, in some circumstances, coalescing loops can reduce kernel throughput.
-Scenarios where the `loop_coalesce` attribute can be applied to save area without a loss of throughput are those where:
+Scenarios where the `loop_coalesce` attribute can be applied to save area without a loss of throughput, are those where:

    1. The loops being coalesced have the same initiation interval (II).
    2. The exit condition computation for the resulting coalesced look is not complicated.

-If the innermost coalesced loop has a very small trip count, `loop_coalesce` might actually improve throughput.
+If the innermost coalesced loop has a very small trip count, `loop_coalesce` might improve throughput.

 ## Key Concepts